sachinsharma95/Data-Science_Notes/PYTHON_SQL/readme.md

+MYSQL CONNECTOR WITH PYTHON

-In this module we will learn that how mysql is connected with python mysql.connector mysql.execute method mysql.cursor() method
+In this module we will learn that how mysql is connected with python

+mysql.connector
+mysql.execute method
+mysql.cursor() method